snackCake/docs/Broadleaf-Concepts/Additional-Configuration/Caching-Configuration.md

     ![add JMX remote](http://cl.ly/image/231y1n1h2Y3n/Screen%20Shot%202015-02-01%20at%209.35.13%20AM.png)

-## Disabling Caches
+## Disabling the Cache

 You can also add configuration to completely disable all caching in Broadleaf.
-If you started from the DemoSite Heat Clinic starter project you should have a `bl-override-ehcache` file in the `site` project.
+If you started from the DemoSite Heat Clinic starter project you should have a `bl-override-ehcache.xml` file in the `site` project (in the admin, this is `bl-override-ehcache-admin.xml`).
 If not, the below changes should be in the file that you configured at the top of this document.

+This sets all of the caches in Broadleaf to expire after 10 seconds.
+This might be useful in a development environment but **should not be checked into version control**.

 ```xml
 <cache